How to Connect a Chromebook to an Ethernet LAN

 Chromebook USB-C Ethernet Adapter

-I recently picked up a Samsung Chromebook Pro, and it doesn’t come with any old style USB ports.
+When I got the Samsung Chromebook Pro back in 2017, it didn’t come with any old style USB ports.
 I did some research and found this USB-C Gigabit Ethernet adapter from Anker.
 The reviews online looked good, and I decided to give it a try.
 It has worked flawlessly on the Chromebook Pro, providing a reliable Ethernet connection to my network (much faster than using WiFi).

 I also tried the adapter on a couple of Windows devices, and it worked fine right out of the box.
 I’d highly recommend this adapter if you need a network adapter for your Chromebook or Windows devices.